TheBigSasha/RuntimeTester/README.md

 import RuntimeTester.*;
 public class MyClass{
   public static void main(String args[]){
-      Visualizer.launch(MyClass.class);   //the class passed to launchGrapher() is the class which it gets extra test methods from.
+      Visualizer.launch(MyClass.class);   //passing a class is OPTIONAL. the program will run
-  }
+                                          //with a simple no args call to .launch() MOST OF THE TIME }
 }
 ```